Durham Wildlife Trust: Nature reserves

 Nature Reserves managed by the Trust include Bishop Middleham Quarry, Hawthorn Dene and Low Barns, and include a range of important habitats, such as Magnesian Limestone grasslands, upland hay meadows and coastal denes.
-The magnesian limestone grasslands managed by the Trust represent some of the finest examples of this particular habitat type, of which only 200 ha remain in the UK.
+The magnesian limestone grasslands managed by the Trust represent some of the finest examples of this particular habitat type.

 The Trust's largest reserve is Hedleyhope Fell, near Tow Law at over 200 ha.
 It is one of the finest examples of recovering mid-altitude heathland in the county – a rare habitat in County Durham.
-The site is very important because it supports a range of rare and uncommon flora and fauna, including lesser skullcap, stag's-horn clubmoss and the velvet ant, which has not been recorded anywhere else in the County.
+The site is very important because it supports a range of rare and uncommon flora and fauna, including lesser skullcap, stag's-horn clubmoss and the velvet ant, which has not been recorded anywhere else in the county.
 It is also home to a large number of breeding birds and is an important site for the green hairstreak butterfly.

 Sites

-The Trust currently manages the following reserves:
+The 50 reserves that the Trust currently manages include the following: